tarwn/lessthandot-hugo/blogs/content/posts/2010-06-07-ha-and-dr-sqlu-week.md

   * High Protection (Synchronous Mirroring with Safety Off) – Includes 2 designated SQL Server instances – Principal and Mirror.
   * High Performance (Asynchronous Mirroring) – Includes 2 designated SQL Server instances – Principal and Mirror.

 High Availability operating mode is truly HA with the automated failover capabilities.
 Some critical aspects to automated failover need to be considered just as considerations come in with DR failover events.
 Two questions we can ask ourselves before moving forward are: Can the applications supporting the business handle an automated failover?
-Can the application’s performance handle this operating mode?
+Can the application's performance handle this operating mode?

 The second question is one that must be answered by testing and knowing the load on the applications with the equation of the infrastructure and server resources.
 Mirroring over a WAN, for example, will weigh heavily on the ability to retain the synchronous operations of writing to the logs.
 In many cases, switching to asynchronous and giving up the automated abilities built in is required.
 In these cases, monitoring the mirroring state is required so you can make decisions on failing over to the mirror.
 In-place scripts can then be executed, if the strategy has been set and tested for stability.